DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 #### Create Interactive Plots

 Finally, jupyter notebooks offer the flexibility to invoke GUI widgets that can help present results in a dynamic and interactive manner.
 The python scripts shown below create interactive plots for pore water pressure and soil profile lateral displacements.
-The horizontal bars allow the user question each plot for results at any particular time.
-Complete pyhon scripts are included in the notebook folder in community.
+The horizontal bars allow users interrogate each plot for results at any particular time.
+Complete pyhon scripts are included in the [interactiveplot.py](FreeField-JupyterNB/interactiveplot.py) available in community.

 Pore water pressure
 ``` python